cosmos/interchain-security/docs/docs/features/power-shaping.md

 These are:
 1) **Capping the size of the validator set**: The consumer chain can specify a maximum number of validators it wants to have in its validator set.
 This can be used to limit the number of validators in the set, which can be useful for chains that want to have a smaller validator set for faster blocks or lower overhead.
+If more validators than the maximum size have opted in on a consumer chain, only the validators with the highest power, up to the specified maximum, will validate the consumer chain.
 :::info
 This is only applicable to Opt In chains (chains with Top N = 0).
 :::